hhphu/hhphu-cloud/AWS/aws-cloud-resume-challenge/deploy-s3.md

 In this post, I will go over 3 different ways to deploy S3 buckets: Using the AWS console, using AWS SAM and Terraform.

 # Deploying S3 bucket using AWS Console
-From AWS consle, go to S3 and click "Create bucket" button
+From AWS console, go to S3 and click "Create bucket" button

   ![image](https://github.com/hhphu/Cloud/assets/45286750/1ab4a824-929c-481d-a7a1-1f4875512b05)